Farrukh Ahmad

 Syed Farrukh Ahmad (সৈয়দ ফররুখ আহমদ; 10 June 1918 – 19 October 1974), later simply known as Farrukh Ahmad, was a Bangladeshi poet and author.
 He is commonly known as the poet of the Muslim renaissance, as many of his poems embody the spirit of resurrection in the hearts of the colonised Muslims of Bengal.
 Other than being a distinguished bearer of Islamic thought in modern Bengal, his poetry is also significant for its diction and literary value.
 The transition from romanticism to modernism is evident in his poetry and he is best known for his magnum opus, Sat Sagorer Majhi.

 Early life

-Ahmad was born on 10 June 1918, to a Bengali Muslim family of Syeds in the village of Majhail in Sreepur, Magura, which was then under the Jessore District of the Bengal Presidency.
+Syed Farrukh Ahmad was born on 10 June 1918, to a wealthy and respected Bengali Muslim family in the village of Majhail in Sreepur, Magura, which was then under the Jessore District of the Bengal Presidency.
 His grandmother gave him the daak naam of Ramzan, as his birth coincided with the month of Ramadan in the Islamic calendar.
-The family claimed descent from Ali, the fourth Caliph of Islam.
-He was the second son of police inspector Khan Sahib Syed Hatem Ali and Begum Rawshan Akhtar.
+His surname indicates his family claimed descent from Ali ibn Abi Talib.
+He was the second son of police inspector Khan Sahib Syed Hatem Ali and Begum Roushan Akhter.